DanielT/a2ltool/README.md

 `a2ltool file1.a2l --merge file2.a2l --output merged.a2l`

+### Merge multiple a2l files

+`a2ltool file1.a2l --merge file2.a2l --merge file3.a2l --merge file4.a2l --output merged.a2l`

+### Merge all included files into the main file

+`a2ltool file1.a2l --merge-includes --output flat.a2l`

 ### Update the addresses in an a2l file

 `a2ltool input.a2l --elffile input.elf --update --output updated.a2l`

+### Update the addresses in an a2l file, while keeping invalid elements

+`a2ltool input.a2l --elffile input.elf --update-preserve --output updated.a2l`

-### Create a new a2lfile and add a characteristic from an elf file to it
+### Create a new a2l file and add a characteristic from an elf file to it

 `a2ltool --create --elffile input.elf --characteristic my_var --output newfile.a2l`

+### Create a new a2l file and add multiple measurements from an elf file to it using a regular expression

+`a2ltool --create --elffile input.elf --measurement-regex ".*name_pattern\d\d+*" --output newfile.a2l`

+### Create a new a2l file and add multiple measurements from an elf file to it using an address range

+`a2ltool --create --elffile input.elf --measurement-range 0x1000 0x3000 --output newfile.a2l`

+### Change the version of an a2l file, while deleting any incompatible elements

+`a2ltool input.a2l --a2lversion 1.5.1 --output downgraded.a2l`

+### Use response files containing command arguments

+Assume that the file `a2ltool.rsp` exists and contains valid arguments for `a2ltool`.

+`a2ltool @a2ltool.rsp`

 ## About a2l Files